rentziass/gh-runmd/README.md

 Users should be able to preview the script and pick which blocks to run.

 Users should be able to provide both a URL and a local path.

+### Questions

+Should maintainers be able to specify wait conditions for each block before on to the next one?
+This can be useful if there's an async setup happening, but it's also a way of running code that is not in plain sight (unless it's a straight up "sleep").